-Liberty University is approved by the State Council of Higher Education for Virginia, and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor, master, and doctoral degrees.
+Liberty University is approved by the State Council of Higher Education for Virginia and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor, master, and doctoral degrees.
 Liberty is also a member of the Association of Christian Schools International.

-The M.A. in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+As of January 18, 2019, Liberty's Master of Arts in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 CAPREP is a specialized accreditation body recognized by the Council for Higher Education Accreditation (CHEA) to accredit masters and doctoral degree programs in counseling and its specialties.
-For further information on this accreditation, consult the agency website at www.cacrep.org.
+For further information on the organization, consult the agency website at www.cacrep.org.
+For further information on the program's accreditation, please visit the CACREP accreditation page.

-Liberty University admits students of any race, color, and national and ethnic origin, and accords them all the rights, privileges, programs, and activities generally made available to students at the school.
+Liberty University admits candidates of any race, color, and national and ethnic origin, and accords them all the rights, privileges, programs, and activities generally made available to candidates at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin, sexual orientation, or disability in administration of its educational policies, admission policies, scholarship and loan programs, or athletic and other school-administered programs.